calebsmith/vim-lambdify/README.md

     Plugin 'calebsmith/vim-lambdify'

-Otherwise, copy the /after/syntax files into ~/.vim/after/syntax and /autoload/vimlambdify.vim into ~/.vim/autoload
+Another option is manually copying the /after/syntax files into ~/.vim/after/syntax and /autoload/vimlambdify.vim into ~/.vim/autoload

+A third option is to clone this repo and run make, which will automatically do the work of copying the appropriate files to a location within ~/.vim

 Overview
 --------